-Upon the loss of control of a subsidiary, the Group derecognises the assets and liabilities of the subsidiary, any non-controlling interests and the other components of equity related to the subsidiary.
+Upon the loss of control of a subsidiary, the Group derecognises the assets and liabilities of the former subsidiary, any non-controlling interests and the other components of equity related to the former subsidiary from the consolidated statement of financial position.
 Any surplus or deficit arising on the loss of control is recognised in profit or loss.
-If the Group retains any interest in the previous subsidiary, then such interest is measured at fair value at the date that control is lost.
+If the Group retains any interest in the former subsidiary, then such interest is measured at fair value at the date that control is lost.
 Subsequently it is accounted for as an equity-accounted investee or as an available-for-sale financial asset depending on the level of influence retained.